paleopollen/ndpi-tile-cropper-cli/README.md

   --input-file [INPUT_FILE], -i [INPUT_FILE]
                         Path to the input NDPISlide file.
 E.g., data/NDPI/NDPI_1.ndpi --output-dir [OUTPUT_DIR], -o [OUTPUT_DIR]
                         Path to the output directory.
 E.g., data/NDPI/NDPI_1_tiles.
 If no output directory path is provided, the program will create a directory using the input file's name and save the tiles in that directory.
   --tile_size TILE_SIZE, -s TILE_SIZE
                         Size of the tiles to crop.
 Only square tiles are supported at present.
   --overwrite, -w       Overwrite existing tiles.
   --tile_overlap TILE_OVERLAP, -l TILE_OVERLAP
                         Overlap of the tiles in pixels.
-  --tile_format {png}   Format of the tiles. [not implemented yet] --verbose, -v         Display more details.
+  --tile_format {png}   Format of the tiles. [not implemented yet] --zip, -z             Zip the tiles output directory and remove the tiles directory.
-2024-04-09 15:50:04,733 INFO    : ndpi_tile_cropper_cli.py - Stopping NDPITileCropper CLI
+  --verbose, -v         Display more details.
 ```

 ### ndpi_tile_cropper_cli_parallel